Pumpkins, pumpkins, everywhere...

 But will that color difference translate to the finished product?
 And how about flavor?

-The color difference is more apparent in the pumpkin doughnuts, with homemade purée lending a more golden hue.
+The color difference is more apparent in pumpkin doughnuts, with canned purée lending a more orange hue.

 But wait a minute – let's not forget those seeds.

 Take the scooped-out seeds and any stringy pulp, and place them in a large bowl.
 Add water.
 Whisk by hand, until the seeds separate from the pulp.
 Or use your stand mixer, equipped with the whisk attachment or beater blade, to do the job.
 It only takes 20 to 30 seconds at medium speed.